 “Today proves that if you believe in something and you stay at it, you’ll finally get the recognition,” said Harvey after the ceremony.
 “And this plaque, finally, after many years, will be at the top.
 Number one.”

-This is the fifth episode from AARP Studios’ new documentary series Reporting for Duty.
+This an episode from AARP Studios’ documentary series Reporting for Duty.
 Each month you can expect a new inspirational story about veterans and military families at YouTube.com/aarp.

 Aaron Kassraie writes about issues important to military veterans and their families for AARP.
 He also serves as a general assignment reporter.
 Kassraie previously covered U.S. foreign policy as a correspondent for the Kuwait News Agency’s Washington bureau and worked in news gathering for USA Today and Al Jazeera English.